vincenttu/tplinkusa-outdoor/source/index.rst

     A yacht club wireless deployment example with EAP225-Outdoor

-Directional Outdoor Wireless Access points
+Directional outdoor wireless access points
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The CPE Outdoor wireless access points are part of Pharos long distance wireless bridge products.
 You can also use it to extend the signal around your house if the beam width coverage is good to you: